-In contrast, CoMP-CB only needs the coordinated BSs to share CSI and the scheduling information.
-CoMP-CB, also called spatial ICI coordination (ICIC), retains the concept of cells: in each cell, the BS forms beams towards the users in such a way that it not only increases the desired signal strength towards the desired user in its own cell, but also reduces interference towards the users in the adjacent cells.
+in each cell, the BS forms beams toward the users in such a way that it not only increases the desired signal strength towards the desired user in its own cell, but also reduces interference towards the users in the adjacent cells.
 In this approach, each BS needs only the data for the users in its own cell, as well as the CSI and scheduling information of the adjacent cells.
 This significantly reduces (compared to CoMP-JP) the demands for backhaul links because sharing CSI among BSs needs much lower capacity than sharing data [3].
 However, CoMP-CB only passively avoids ICI rather than proactively exploiting it.

-While CoMP is useful - and challenging - both for the uplink and downlink of cellular systems, we will focus in this paper on the downlink, due to the fact that limitations of downlink transmission speed are currently considered as the more important bottleneck of cellular communications.
+While CoMP is useful - and challenging both for the uplink and downlink of cellular systems, we focus in this article on the downlink, due to the fact that limitations of downlink transmission speed are currently considered the more important bottleneck of cellular communications.
 Since the number of antennas available at the (coordinated) large BS is much larger than that on the (individual) MSs, CoMP-JP should be used in conjunction with MU-MIMO transmission to fully exploit the abundant spatial resources provided by the BS cooperative system.

-Since the above description pointed out great similarities of downlink CoMP-JP to single-cell MU-MIMO, one might wonder why the manifold and well-explored techniques for implementing MU-MIMO cannot be applied in a straightforward manner.
-As a matter of fact, there are three important obstacles for such a simplistic approach: (i) single-cell MIMO differs in some subtle but important aspects from a true CoMP-JP setup, thus requiring changes in the transmission strategies; (ii) the acquisition of CSI is more difficult in CoMP systems, and (iii) there are restrictions on the sharing of information between the cooperating BSs, due to the limitations of the backhaul network.
-In the following three sections, we will deal with those issues one by one.
+Since the above description pointed out great similarities of downlink CoMP-JP to single-cell MU-MIMO, one might wonder why the manifold and well explored techniques for implementing MU-MIMO cannot be applied in a straightforward manner.
+As a matter of fact, there are three important obstacles to such a simplistic approach:

+- Single-cell MIMO differs in some subtle but important aspects from a true CoMP-JP setup, thus requiring changes in the transmission strategies. - The acquisition of CSI is more difficult in CoMP systems. - There are restrictions on the sharing of information between the cooperating BSs due to the limitations of the backhaul network.

+In the following three sections, we deal with those issues one by one.

-II.
-SINGLE-CELL MIMO VERSUS COMP-JP
+SINGLE-CELL MIMO VS. COMP-JP

-CoMP-JP differs from single-cell MIMO system even if the BSs are synchronized and connected with perfect backhaul, which come from the distributed BSs and practical limitations.
+CoMP-JP differs from single-cell MIMO even if the BSs are synchronized and connected with perfect backhaul, which comes from the distributed BSs and practical limitations.

-A. PBPC
+PBPC

-It has been widely recognized that CoMP is subject to a per-BS power constraint (PBPC), while most of the optimization of beamforming, scheduling and power allocation for single-cell MIMO is subject to a sum power constraint (SPC).
-Since power cannot be shared among BSs, directly applying the transmit strategies optimized under SPC will lead to optimistic results, especially for heterogeneous networks including Macro, Micro and Pico BSs with very different transmit powers.
+It has been widely recognized that CoMP is subject to a per-BS power constraint (PBPC), while most of the optimization of beamforming, scheduling, and power allocation for single-cell MIMO is subject to a sum power constraint (SPC).
+Since power cannot be shared among BSs, directly applying the transmit strategies optimized under SPC will lead to optimistic results, especially for heterogeneous networks including macro, micro, and pico BSs with very different transmit powers.
 In homogeneous networks where multiple BSs have the same transmit power, the transmission schemes designed for maximizing the sum rate under PBPC perform close to those under the SPC.